Q: How long do I have to wait to hear back after applying to become an organizer?

 Q: Can I see an example event schedule?

 A: Yes.
-You can see an example event schedule in your planning sheet.
+You can see an example event schedule in your Primary Planning Guide.
 Remember, you should create your event schedule in your event management platform so that you’re able to publish this to your participants when ready.

 Q: Can I change the number of days that my Startup Week will run?